Preference Restrictions in Computational Social Choice: A Survey: Domain Restrictions

 The clone sets of a given profile can be succinctly described by its \emph{clone decomposition tree} \citep{elkind2012clone}.
 To define this concept formally, we need the machinery of PQ-trees \citep{booth1976testing}.
 A \emph{PQ-tree} over a set of alternatives $A$ is an ordered rooted tree whose leaves are labeled with elements of $A$ so that each label is used exactly once (i.e., there is a bijection between $A$ and the leaves of $T$) and whose internal nodes belong to one of the two types (P-nodes and Q-nodes).
 There are two types of permissible operations on a PQ-tree: we can either reorder the children of a P-node in an arbitrary way, or flip the order of the children of a Q-node.
 A PQ-tree $T$ \emph{generates} a ranking $r$ of $A$ if $r$ can be obtained by performing zero or more permissible operations and then listing the leaves of the resulting ordered tree from left to right; let $R(T)$ denote the set of all rankings generated by $T$.
 Given a node $x$ of a tree $T$ over $A$, we let $L(x)$ denote the set of labels of all leaves of $T$ that are descendants of $x$.
 Note that for each node $x$ the alternatives in $L(x)$ form a contiguous block in every ranking in $R(T)$; in fact, this is also the case for any set $L(x_i)\cup\dots\cup L(x_j)$, where $x_i, \dots, x_j$ are consecutive children of some Q-node of $T$.

-We say that a PQ-tree $T$ is a \emph{clone tree decomposition} for a profile $P$ over $A$ if for each $B\subseteq A$ it holds that $B$ is a clone set with respect to $P$ if and only if $B=L(x)$ for some node $x$ of $T$ or $B=L(x_i)\cup\dots\cup L(x_j)$, where $x_i, \dots, x_j$ and consecutive children of some Q-node.
-Each profile admits a unique clone decomposition tree, which can be computed in polynomial time.
+We say that a PQ-tree $T$ is a \emph{clone tree decomposition} for a profile $P$ over $A$ if for each $B\subseteq A$ it holds that $B$ is a clone set with respect to $P$ if and only if $B=L(x)$ for some node $x$ of $T$ or $B=L(x_i)\cup\dots\cup L(x_j)$, where $x_i, \dots, x_j$ are consecutive children of some Q-node.
+Each profile admits a unique clone decomposition tree, which can be computed in polynomial time \citep{elkind2012clone}.
+The clone tree decomposition of the profile in \Cref{ex:group-separable} is shown in \Cref{fig:clone-tree}.

 The definition of group-separable preferences can be rephrased in terms of clone sets: it says that for each $A'\subseteq A$ there is a proper subset $B\subset A'$ such that both $B$ and $A'\setminus B$ are clone sets with respect to $P|_{A'}$.
 Building on this idea, \citet{karpov:j:gs} provides a characterization of group-separable profiles in terms of the properties of their clone decompositions trees: specifically, he establishes that a profile is group-separable if and only if all internal nodes of its clone decomposition tree are Q-nodes.